 Military Retirement System Overview

 The current military retirement system is a “cliff-vesting” retirement plan, which basically means it’s all or nothing.
 Once you reach the required 20 years of service, you qualify for the entire retirement plan.
-Failing to reach the required 20 years of service nets servicemembers zero retirement benefits (with the exception of early military retirees and medical retirees, which is out of the scope of this article).
+Failing to reach the required 20 years of service nets servicemembers zero retirement benefits (except for early military retirees and medical retirees, which is out of the scope of this article).

-Here is a basic overview of the military retirement pension plans available prior to the creation of the BRS:
+Here is a basic overview of the military retirement pension plans available before the creation of the BRS:

 - High Pay